How to Start a Business in Connecticut Checklist:

 Signage Permit: A signage or sign permit allows you to publicly display information that presents and advertise your business.
 There is a $25.00 filing fee.

-For a more comprehensive list of the types of permits and licenses you need to start your business, visit the Connecticut Licensing Info Center.
-Here, you can search the type of permit or license you to need by simply entering keywords.
+For a more comprehensive list of the types of permits and licenses you need to start your business, use the business checklist tool provided on the CT.gov business website.

 Register your business for taxes.